oliverklee/ext-seminars/Documentation/Reference/Hooks/Index.rst

     class BackEndModuleHook implements BackEndModule {
         /**
-         * Modifies the general e-mail sent via the back-end module.
+         * Modifies the general email sent via the back-end module.
          *
          * Note: This hook does not get called yet.
 It is just here so the interface
          * is finalized.
          *
          * @param Registration $registration
-         *        the registration to which the e-mail refers */ public function modifyGeneralEmail(Registration $registration, MailMessage $eMail): void {…}
+         *        the registration to which the email refers */ public function modifyGeneralEmail(Registration $registration, MailMessage $email): void {…}

 Hooks for the CSV generation of registration lists
 """"""""""""""""""""""""""""""""""""""""""""""""""